 Two films, one risible the other invigorating.
 The first was very promising: Proximity, what looked like an indy Strange Encounters.
-Everything quite subtle and fresh, steadfastly unformed or formulaic, and that kept you guessing constantly – purposefully (?) redolent of a 90s film in style and format.
-At first I thought the crux of the tale was to be on the human condition, perhaps ignited by obsession, fear, misrepresentation and fame (the protagonist documents an alien abduction).
+Everything quite subtle and fresh, steadfastly unformed or formulaic, and that kept you guessing -was it purposefully redolent of a 90s film in style and format?
+At first I thought the crux of the tale was to be on the human condition, ignited by obsession, fear, misrepresentation and fame (the protagonist documents an alien abduction).
 The lead decidedly averse to Hollywood translation -a science nerd and his mates who genuinely look like ones, and not say Chris Hemsworth or Anne Hathaway with specs.
-Definitely a Canadian flick surely -like a version of Hollywood with more pathos, desolation and nudity, to a smaller budget (it is actually American).
+A Canadian flick surely -like a version of Hollywood with more pathos, desolation and nudity, to a smaller budget (it is actually American).

 Hero of the movie is Crystal, played by the inimitable Betty Gilpin, whose name could not be more opposite to the character she portrays – a sociopathic, unrelenting southern ‘hick’ as brave and intelligent as can be against all societal and weapon-based odds: ‘Why’d they wanna kill us?
 Who gives a fuck.”
 We’re never sure what side of the fence she stands.

 The film flopped thanks to being put back (after the ubiquitous monthly gun massacres Stateside), then released shortly before lockdown.
 It’s now on Netflix, having resorted to that as a debut.
 A must-see in my book.